 First, be sure to allow the five (5) business days for a payee to receive your payment.
 If a payee does not post your payment within five (5) business days of the date you requested the payment to be processed, either call the toll free number on the bill pay site or give us a call at the bank.
 We will follow up on the payment and get back to you as soon as possible.

 Each time you enter a payment you are given a transaction number so you can be sure we received your request.
 In addition, payments will appear on your monthly statement as well as being listed in your online banking history.

-Electronic Bill pay is provided for fee of $5.95/mo with the first two (2) months FREE.
+Electronic Bill pay is provided for fee of $5.95/mo.

 To make sure no payments are missed or duplicated while you're taking over bill payment yourself, you will first need to delete any pending scheduled payments.
 You will need to also contact the bank to turn your service off.

 You will access the bill payment system through our online banking system which requires the unique dual factor authentication (Password & PIN).
 Only individuals with this information can access your account.
 Be certain not to release this information to anyone you do not want to fully authorize as a user on your account.